 Using our forests as a context for teaching can enrich student learning and extend it beyond the classroom walls.
-Studies show that direct experiences in nature, in which students are actively involved in their own learning, can improve students' overall academic performance, self-esteem, community involvement, and personal health.
+Studies show that direct experiences in nature, in which students are actively involved in their own learning, can improve students' overall academic performance, selfesteem, community involvement, and personal health.
 This engagement is more relevant then ever in a time where young people are spending more time indoors with electronic devices and less time connecting with nature.

 For both educators and non-educators, this framework shows the key concepts to cover about forests within the K-12 curriculum, no matter the subject area or initiative.
-It can help students, teachers, natural resource and other professionals, and parents alike bring relevant, engaging content to your audience.
+It can help students, teachers, natural resource and other professionals, and parents alike bring relevant, engaging content to your audience. concepts.

-The following two sections will help you to use the concepts.
 Explore the themes and ideas of the Forest Literacy Framework in two ways: